Matt Hampson: Training accident

 Hampson's accident happened on 15 March 2005 at Franklin's Gardens, when the England U21 team were preparing for an under 21 Six Nations match against Scotland.
 In what he described as a freak accident, a scrum collapsed and dislocated his neck, severing his spinal cord.
 Referee and former paramedic Tony Spreadbury was praised for his quick reaction to stabilise Hampson's neck, saving him even further damage that could have resulted in his death.

 Hampson was taken first to Northampton General Hospital and then to the specialist spine unit at Stoke Mandeville Hospital, where he had an operation to relocate his spine.
-He spent 18 months in Stoke Mandeville, where he contracted a life-threatening Clostridium difficile infection.
+He spent 18 months in Stoke Mandeville, where he contracted a life-threatening Clostridioides difficile infection.

 Charitable work

-Hampson divides his time between raising money for spinal care both for himself and others, and UK charity Spinal Research, coaching youngsters at Oakham School, physiotherapy sessions and writing columns for the Leicester Mercury's Sporting Green and International Rugby News.
+Hampson divides his time between raising money for spinal care both for himself and others, and UK charity Spinal Research, coaching youngsters at Oakham School, physiotherapy sessions and has written columns for Rugby World magazine, The Leicester Mercury and International Rugby News.
 He is particularly supported by his sister Amy, her boyfriend Adam Wheatley and former England U21 captain Matt Cornwell.

 In 2011 the Matt Hampson trust gained full charity status and became the Matt Hampson Foundation.
 Matt works with the foundation to provide advice, support and relief for anyone suffering serious injury or disability which has arisen from any cause, but in particular from participation in or training for any sport, sporting activity or other form of physical education or recreation.
 Matt regularly visits beneficiaries, schools and societies where he gives advice and motivational talks taken from his own experiences.

 Hampson was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for voluntary and charitable service, and received his award from the Princess Anne in a ceremony at Windsor Castle in February 2022.